 Contact the QTC Registrar for more details or to apply.

 QTC is an affiliated college of the Australian College of Theology.
-The CRICOS course code for the Graduate Diploma of Divinity is 054685G.
+The CRICOS code for the ACT’s Graduate Certificate of Divinity is 076017G.